shrutirout/asset_quality_score/README.md

   * LIME identified the top features pushing the probability towards default (e.g., high `grade`, high `payment_burden`) and non-default (e.g., higher `last_pymnt_amnt`).
   * The LIME explanation was saved as an **interactive HTML file** for easy inspection.

-Here's a **📦 Reproducibility** section you can include in your `README.md`, tailored to your project structure and large dataset setup:

----

 ### ⚙️ Reproducibility
 To fully reproduce this asset quality scoring pipeline, follow the steps below.
 Note that due to GitHub size limitations, datasets are hosted externally.

 #### 🔁 Steps to Reproduce